Need for Speed (film)

-Need for Speed is a 2014 action thriller film directed and co-edited by Scott Waugh and written by George and John Gatins.
-It is the film adaptation of the racing video game franchise of the same name by Electronic Arts.
-The film stars Aaron Paul, Dominic Cooper, Scott Mescudi in his feature film debut, Imogen Poots, Ramón Rodríguez, and Michael Keaton.
+Need for Speed is a 2014 action crime film directed by Scott Waugh and written by George and John Gatins.
+It is a film adaptation of the racing video game franchise.
+The film stars Aaron Paul, Dominic Cooper, Scott Mescudi, Imogen Poots, Ramón Rodríguez and Michael Keaton.
 It tells the story of street racer Tobey Marshall, who sets off to race cross-country as a way of avenging his friend's death at the hands of a rival racer, Dino Brewster.

-Need for Speed was released by Touchstone Pictures on March 14, 2014, in 3D, IMAX 3D, and conventional theaters.
-After its release, the film received generally negative reviews, criticized for its direction, nonsensical story, and acting of the supporting cast, though some praise for Paul's acting.
-The movie grossed $203 million worldwide.
+The film received negative reviews, criticizing its story, direction, and the performances of the supporting cast, though some praised Paul's performance.
+The film was a box-office disappointment in the United States but performed better internationally, grossing $203.3 million worldwide against a production budget of $66 million.

 Plot

 Tobey Marshall is a former race car driver who owns his late father's garage, Marshall Performance Motors, in Mount Kisco, New York, where he and his friends tune performance cars.
 Struggling to make ends meet, he and his crew participate in street races after hours.
+Pete has a vision of Toby winning the De Leon, a high-stakes supercar street race run by the reclusive radio host Monarch.
 After a race, Tobey's former rival Dino Brewster conscripts them into completing the build of a rare Ford Shelby Mustang worked on by the late Carroll Shelby, in exchange for 25% of the car's sales revenue.
 The completed Mustang is displayed for auction at a party in New York City.
 Tobey and Dino meet Julia Maddon, an English car broker whose client, Bill Ingram, wants to purchase the car if they can prove it will drive over 230 mph, as Tobey claims.
-Despite Dino's objections, Tobey takes the Mustang to a local race track and successfully drives it at 234 mph, convincing Ingram to purchase it for $2.7 million.
+Despite Dino's objections that he wanted to test drive it, Tobey takes the Mustang to a local race track and successfully drives it at 234 mph, convincing Ingram to purchase it for $2.7 million.

 Enraged by Tobey's disobedience to his objections, Dino challenges Tobey and his friend Pete to a race after Pete flatly tells Dino that everyone knows Tobey is a better driver than him.
 Dino offers to relinquish his entire share of the Mustang sale if Tobey wins, otherwise Tobey will have to forfeit his share.
 He challenges them to race with his uncle's three Koenigsegg Agera R cars illegally imported from Europe.
-On the home stretch, realizing he is about to lose the race, Dino intentionally bumps into Pete's car, sending it down a ravine and killing Pete as it bursts into flames.
+On the home stretch, realizing he is about to lose the race, Dino intentionally rams into Pete's car, sending it down a ravine and killing Pete as it bursts into flames.
 Dino disappears from the scene, while Tobey is arrested by the police and sentenced to two years in prison for involuntary manslaughter, unable to prove Dino was there.